-The right to secede and establish a new government is a fundamental human right.
-Localities will be established based on common environment and needs of the people within them.
+The right to secede and establish a new government is a fundamental human right, the right that all others depend on.
+Localities shall be established based on common environment and needs of the people within them.

 The People owe no allegiance to any government that does not represent them.
 They may, however, owe others financially, a debt that is not absolved as the result of a secession and must be resolved among all parties with a financial stake in the outcome.
 The People of the Globality shall have final authority in the determination of what is a fair settlement.

 There should be no maximum Locality size, but the minimum size should be around 100,000 people, below which there would be insufficient resources to efficiently manage it.
 Localities need not be based on having a contiguous land mass.

 For example, all the developments in an area could make up one Locality, with all the rural land around them making up another.
 There will have to be some sort of anti-gerrymandering control defined by statute to prevent the difficulty of determining the boundaries of a Locality.
 For example, an entire subdivision will have to fall within one Locality, determined by majority vote of people living within that subdivision.
 Localities should be encourage to grow as large as possible to maximize efficiency: The more jurisdictions there are in a given metropolitan area, the poorer the outcome (OECD report):